justeattakeaway/pie/apps/pie-docs/src/designers/how-we-support-you.md

 ### Cleanup

 With the cleanup model, the business area designer creates the component only **requesting support if/when needed**.
-Designers must ensure they create the new component following the [contribution process]() outlined in our [Contribution]() section.
+Designers must ensure they create the new component following the contribution process outlined in our [Contributing](/designers/contributing) section.

 Once the component is finished, a PIE designer will help the business area designer finalise and finesse the component, making sure it aligns with our design system.

-You can check the process closely in our [Process]() file.
+You can take a closer look at this in our [cleanup process](https://www.figma.com/file/BRwqw7B4dm4mVPdvfVLSNY/Process?node-id=440%3A1723&t=3PXkTh6rokGiG3sG-4) file.

 {% contentPageImage {
 src: "../../assets/img/designers/how-we-support-you/cleanup.svg",